What is the current state of the sector?

 Market share is hard to say, because there is a great deal of informality in the sector.
-Taking into account everything, we are at 4-5%.
+Taking everything into account, we are at 4-5%.
 We do not participate in every project.
-In terms of public perception, there is no other construction company in the country that has more years of experience in what we do, not including infrastructure.
-In 61 years, we have not deliver a project late or gone to court with a client.
+In terms of public perception, there is no other construction company in the country that has more experience in what we do, not including infrastructure.
+In 61 years, we have not delivered a project late or gone to court with a client.
 In a small market like Costa Rica, this is important, because everyone knows everyone.
 We have repeat customers with whom we negotiate directly.
 This is our main advantage: our name and our brand.

 What does it mean to be a part of every Costa Rican's life?